-ZERO deathless days occurred on Texas roads in 2018.
+Our Denton truck accident lawyers understand how scary being in an accident with an 18 wheeler can be.
+ZERO deathless days occurred on Texas roads in 2021.
 A major contributing factor to this terrible truth is the danger and force of large trucks on the road.
-In 2016 there were 541,000 large truck and bus crashes, resulting in 4,079 deaths (9% of which were pedestrians), plus nearly 119,000 injuries nationwide.
+According to the Federal Motor Carrier Safety Administration (FMCSA), in 2020 there were 464,000 large truck and bus crashes, resulting in 4,998 deaths, 22% of which were pedestrians, and nearly 108,000 injuries nationwide.

 Denton faced its share of trucking dangers, as it is home to a concentration of some of the most dangerous roadways in the state, and even the nation (in the case of I-35).
 The magnitude of the accidents that occur on high speed roadways such as these, particularly when large trucks are involved, can result in additional challenges to gaining your rightful determination and settlement.
 Trucking companies have legal and insurance resources at their fingertips that individuals simply do not, not to mention a wealth of experience protecting their interests in the aftermath of accidents.

 As a victim of a serious truck wreck, focusing on healing and recovery can be a full-time job, and you may find that you require the help of a specialized accident attorney.
 Thompson Law has the experience, expertise, and tenacity to stand up to big companies and collect your rightful compensation.
 After suffering a truck accident injury, you deserve help fighting for your just settlement.
-Don’t hesitate to contact Thompson Law today.
+Don’t hesitate to contact our Denton truck accident lawyers at Thompson Law today.

 The largest factor affecting your claim’s value is the severity or magnitude of your injuries.
 More severe injuries typically require more medical treatment.
 So it is essential to have all your injuries documented properly by seeking immediate treatment with doctors or hospitals, and continuing under the care and direction of your doctors as long as necessary to heal.
 Without prompt and consistent medical treatment and documentation, an injury claim becomes very difficult to pursue, let alone win.